zishnusarker/Network-Packet-Analyser/README.md

 ## Author

-**[Your Name]** — Cybersecurity Portfolio Project
-Built as part of a hands-on cybersecurity learning path covering network security, threat detection, and traffic analysis.
+**Zishnendu Sarker** - Built as part of a hands-on cybersecurity learning path covering network security, threat detection, and traffic analysis.